chroma-core/chroma/DEVELOP.md

 ## Manual Build

-Install maturin using `pip install maturin` and run `maturin develop` to build.
+To manually build the rust codebase and bindings for type safety, run `maturin develop`.

 To manually build a distribution, run `python -m build`.